Skip to content

 Al-Nasir Muhammad’s Mosque

-Sultan Al-Nasir Muhammad’s Mosque is the only major structure built during his reign that remains at the Citadel.
-It can be found in the Southern Enclosure and was built in 1318 in order to serve as the new grand mosque of the Citadel.
+Sultan Al-Nasir Muhammad’s Mosque is the only central structure built during his reign that remains at the Citadel.
+It is located in the Southern Enclosure and was built in 1318 to serve as the new grand mosque of the Citadel.
 Some of its columns date back to the Pharaonic era.

 Mosque of Muhammad Ali

 The Mosque of Muhammad Ali replaced the Al-Nasir Muhammad Mosque as the main mosque in the citadel.
-It was built between 1828 and 1848 on the summit of the citadel.
-The mosque was built in the Ottoman style in memory of Tusun Pasha, Muhammad Ali’s second son who died in 1816.
+It was built between 1828 and 1848 on the summit of the citadel in the Ottoman style in memory of Tusun Pasha, Muhammad Ali’s second son, who died in 1816.

-It is also a symbol of Muhammad Ali Pasha’s efforts to erase the remnants of the Mamluk legacy.
+It also symbolises Muhammad Ali Pasha’s efforts to erase the remnants of the Mamluk legacy.
 In 1825, the Great Iwan and the Ablaq Palace of al-Nasir Muhammad were torn down to make way for the new mosque.
-Muhammad Ali Pasha is also buried in the mosque and his tomb remains there till this day.
+Muhammad Ali Pasha is also buried in the mosque, and his tomb remains there.
 Muhammad Ali’s mosque, with its large dome and tall Ottoman minarets, is one of the most significant landmarks in Cairo today.

 Mosque of Sulayman Pasha